 Within a Project Plan, there are many tools that are important to understand.
-We’ve summarized them in a short video to get you started.

 Click Next to take a look at your Project’s Budget options.

 If your Projects are similar across multiple clients, creating a Project or Milestone Template will save you time when planning future Projects.
-These templates can be added at to your Projects at any time, and are a great way to minimize the time required to plan new Projects!
+These templates can be added to your Projects at any time, and are a great way to minimize the time required to plan new Projects!

 Define your budget by assigning time estimates, hourly rates and fixed prices to your Project’s Tasks and Milestones.